jamiefkennedy/SoftwareWebDevPortfolio/README.md

 **Project 7:**
 Created a web application that allows users to contribute to a collective birthday message board by creating personalized virtual birthday cards.
 Uses HTML, CSS, and JavaScript.

+**Project 8:**
+Created a web application using React that allows users to share their favorite recipes with the community.